-Every young person deserves a quality education, including youth in the child welfare and justice systems, but system involvement often leaves them behind.
-Approximately 50% of students in foster care don’t graduate from high school on time, and 66% of youth in the juvenile justice system drop out.
+Every young person deserves a quality education, including youth in the child welfare and justice systems, but system involvement often impede their educational progress.
+Approximately 36% of students in foster care don’t graduate from high school on time, and 66% of youth in the juvenile justice system drop out.
 The systems charged with caring for our youth have an obligation to educate them as well.

 Too often, system involvement means frequent school changes, which interrupts the educational continuity youth need to succeed.
 Marginalized youth in these systems — including youth of color, youth with disabilities, girls, LGBTQ+ youth — should receive the services, support, and protections necessary to overcome barriers to their educational success.
 All system-involved youth need assistance in prompt re-entry to their neighborhood schools, including transfer of academic credits and effective planning, before returning to their communities from juvenile justice facilities, group homes, and other institutions.